ProjectKorra/ProjectKorraWiki/README.rst

     :target: https://wiki.projectkorra.com
     :alt: Documentation Status

-Welcome to the ProjectKorra Wiki, the official source of information for all things relating to `ProjectKorra <https://projectkorra.com>`_.
+Welcome to the ProjectKorra Wiki, the official source of information for all things relating to all things `ProjectKorra <https://projectkorra.com>`_.

 Info
 ====